SpencerJDennis/Auberry-Amethyst/README.md

 ### Research & Planning Log
 #### Friday, 12/12
 * 9:00am - 10:00am - Researched NavBar and added all of the component files needed for project.

+* 10am - 11:30am - updated app and index and researched about adding in sticky footers.